ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 To make your data inaccessible, but retain it on the {{site.data.keyword.cloud_notm}}:

 1. [Remove IAM authorization](/docs/account?topic=account-serviceauth&interface=ui#remove-auth) from the source Cloud Block Storage service to your target key management service instance.
-1. [Stop all virtual server instances](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#stop-and-start) with attached encrypted volumes that are secured by that root key.
+1. [Stop and start a virtual server instance](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#stop-start-virtual-server-instances-ui) with attached encrypted volumes that are secured by that root key.

 You can also [disable a root key](#byok-disable-root-keys), which suspends the key and temporarily revokes access to it.